Kuucheen/gif-to-plymouth/README.md

 # gif-to-plymouth

-Convert an animated GIF into a Plymouth boot splash theme.
+Converts an animated GIF into a Plymouth boot splash theme.

 `gif-to-plymouth` extracts GIF frames, renders them into PNGs, writes a Plymouth script theme, saves it under `/usr/share/plymouth/themes`, and can optionally set it as the active boot theme.